Category Archives: Gay Marriage

 But don’t worry: FREEDOM OHIO will be there too and will be joined by

-my friend Elyzabeth Holford, the
+Elyzabeth Holford, the

 new Executive Director of Equality Ohio.
 Together, Elyzabeth and I will